 Polycystic Ovarian Disease, commonly known as PCOD/PCOS, is an increasingly common disorder affecting women of reproductive age.
-As the name suggests it primarily affects ovaries, the gonads of female reproductive system.
-It is usually characterized by multiple small cysts on ovaries, irregular menstrual cycles and excess of male hormones
+As the name suggests, it primarily affects the ovaries, the gonads of the female reproductive system.
+It is usually characterized by multiple small cysts on ovaries, irregular menstrual cycles, and an excess of male hormones.

 The function of ovary is to produce and release egg (ovulation).
 Along with egg production, it secretes few hormones necessary for maturation of egg and to prepare the uterus for implantation.
 These hormones are Oestrogen and progesterone the prime female hormones.
 Besides these, ovaries also secrete traces of male hormones (androgens).
 Any imbalance in these hormones can cause PCOD.
 This imbalance can occur due to:

 Besides hormonal imbalance -genes, obesity, stress can also increase the risk for PCOS/PCOD

 The disorder often causes panic and stress in women when suffering from it.
 The conventional mode of medicine doesn’t solve the issue but heals the present situation of the problem by suppressing the symptoms.